jkaashoek/radar/DESIGN.md

 user attempts to log in, their login information is compared against the data stored in the users table of the database for the user of that username.

-Users can also view other all other users profiles.
-This is done in a similar method as sending a private message, where the user's username that the current user wishes to view is sent to the backend.
+Users can also view all other users profiles.
+This is done in a similar method as sending a private message, where the user's username that the current user wishes to view is sent to the back end.
 The index page has a boolean to determine if the user is viewing their own profile or someone else's.
 All of the information that is shown on index.html is stored in the database.
-For the profile pictures, a string of the path to the image is stored in the database and all the images are stored in another directory.
-The difference only between viewing another user's profile and the user's own profile is that the user has the option to change their profile information if they choose.
+In the future, functionality for uploading a profile picture will be added.
+To accomplish this, a string of the path to the image is stored in the database and all the images are stored in another directory.
+The difference between viewing another user's profile and the user's own profile will be that the user has the option to change their profile information if they choose.

 Once a user is logged in, they are added to the class active users.
 Originally, this class was a single python list, but that was not an efficient solution